 - Help you get unstuck and take permission to live the life you were made for

-- Help you see new opportunities and create an abundance mindset
+- Open your eyes to see new opportunities and create an abundance mindset

-- Help you uncover the pathway to achieving your God-given goals and dreams
+- Uncover the pathway to achieving your God-given goals and dreams

 As I reflected on the many “gifts” Don had given me through my coaching relationship with him over the years, I realized that the greatest gift was how he helped me cultivate an abundance mindset.